learn-co-curriculum/dsc-song-analysis-try-experience/p_6_lists.md

 ***

-Ok, so this is a `list`, and as you can see,  each word is now being treatedas an individual **item**.
+Ok, so this is a `list`, and as you can see, each word is now being treated as an individual **item**.
 Each individual item in a list is called an **element**.
 To see how many elements are in `list_of_lyrics`, you can use the function `len()`.
 To use this function we must pass an iterable as an argument to the function, this is done by including the variable name in the parentheses like this: `len(list_of_lyrics)`

 ## Try it out